 By Greg Pizzoli

 Preschool and up.
-This light-hearted story isn't really about gardening but invites a discussion about what seeds need to sprout.
+This light-hearted story isn't really about gardening but invites a discussion about what a seed needs to sprout.
 Children who know that seeds need soil and sunlight will laugh at Crocodile's plight when he fears a swallowed watermelon seed will grow inside of him.
 (His dread of becoming a fruit salad is delightfully illustrated.)
 Use this tale to reassure children just learning about seeds that no, they won't become human seed pots.

 By Kevin Henkes